CondensedMilk7/primordial-soup-static/src/articles/blindingly-bright-side.md

 check, in the name of a rational good.
 Miller (2008) claims that rational behavior can only exist in relation to the cultural norms where there exist specific definitions of good life and happiness – in other words, ideals in the context of a political group.
-Any behavior that fails to life up to these ideals, therefore, is deemed as a "weakness of will", "irrational behavior" etc.
+Any behavior that fails to live up to these ideals, therefore, is deemed as a "weakness of will", "irrational behavior" etc.

 It is based on the aforementioned arguments, among others, that Miller (2008) claims